OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 Returns a sub-array of a given array, from the first index provided and up to and excluding the optional last index provided.
 Remember that array objects are indexed starting at 0.
 If to is omitted, it is understood to be the end of the array.
 For example, `[0, 1, 2, 3, 4].slice(1, 3)` returns [ 1, 2 ], and `[ 0, 1, 2, 3, 4].slice(1)` returns [ 1, 2, 3, 4 ].
 Also works with strings; see [String functions](#slices-n-from-n-to-optional).

 ###### get(a, n from, n to (optional))
 Returns a sub-array of a given array, from the first index provided and up to and excluding the optional last index provided.
 Remember that array objects are indexed starting at 0.

 If to is omitted, only one array item is returned, as a string, instead of a sub-array.
-To return a sub-array from one index to the end, you can set the to argument to a very high number, such as get(2,9999).
-For example: `["A","B","C","D","E"].get(1,4)` returns the value [ "B", "C", "D" ]. `[1,2,3,4].get(2)` returns the value 3.
+To return a sub-array from one index to the end, you can set the to argument to a very high number such as `value.get(2,999)` or you can use something like `with(value,a,a.get(1,a.length()))` to count the length of each array.

 Also works with strings; see [get() in String functions](#gets-n-from-n-to-optional).